top of page

 DESIGNED TO BREAK DOWN

-Factors affecting the breakdown and biodegradability of our containers
+Factors affecting the breakdown and decomposition of Western’s containers

-The wood decay organisms that break down and biodegrade molded fiber containers are naturally present in the environment, and in particular, are often found in soil, bark, and other organic matter.
-The life expectancy of Western’s nursery container will largely depend on horticultural practices and external factors that encourage the growth of those wood-decay organisms including:
+The wood decay organisms that break down and decompose molded fiber containers are naturally present in the environment, and in particular, are often found in soil, bark, and other organic matter.
+The life expectancy of Western’s nursery containers will largely depend on horticultural practices and external factors that encourage the growth of those wood-decay organisms, including:

-• Substrate underneath the Container — Containers on coarse gravel, benches, or ground cover fabric with good drainage and air circulation will last longer than those in direct contact with the earth.
+• Substrate underneath the Container: Containers on coarse gravel, benches, or ground cover fabric with good drainage will last longer than those in direct contact with the earth.

-• Soil Composition and Fertility — Avoid using high-nitrogen fertilizers or soil supplements that might stimulate the breakdown of organic matter.
-Excess use of these products may shorten the lifespan of Western’s containers.
+• Soil Composition and Fertility: Avoid using high-nitrogen fertilizers, forest products, soil supplements, or biologicals that might also stimulate the breakdown of organic matter.
+Use of these products may shorten the lifespan of Western’s containers.

-• Burying the pot in the soil — The same factors necessary to break down organic matter are essential to biodegrade Western horticultural containers.
-Soil temperature, moisture, fertility, and microbial activity all influence how quickly Western horticulture containers will biodegrade in the soil.
+• Burying the pot in the soil: The same factors necessary to break down organic matter are essential to decompose Western horticultural containers.
+Soil temperature, moisture, fertility, and microbial activity all influence how quickly Western horticulture containers will decompose in the soil.

 Proper Storage of Western’s Products